To help you prepare as well as possible for your research stay in Leipzig, we have compiled information here on important aspects to consider.

-As a general rule, non-EU foreigners require a visa to enter the country and a residence permit (“Aufenthaltserlaubnis”) for long stays (more than 90 days), which can be obtained from German Missions abroad.
+As a general rule, non-EU foreigners require a visa to enter the country and a residence permit (Aufenthaltserlaubnis) for long stays (more than 90 days), which can be obtained from German missions abroad.
+The Visa Navigator on the German Federal Foreign Office website (“Auswärtiges Amt”) provides advice on which visa is suitable for you.

-Please check the website of the Federal Foreign Office (“Auswärtiges Amt”) if one of the following applies to you:
+Please check the website of the Federal Foreign Office if one of the following applies to you:

-- up to three months and therefore need a Schengen visa
+- up to three months and therefore require a Schengen visa

-Please note that it may take 8 to 12 weeks until you receive your visa.
+Please note that it may take eight to twelve weeks until you receive your visa.

 Still have questions?
 Take a look here!

-The Guidelines for Public Authorities document contain useful advice for preparing for and organizing your stay in Leipzig.
-They cover a list of topics concerning aspects of living and working in Leipzig and information about the responsible authorities and institutions.
+The Guidelines for Public Authorities contain useful advice for preparing for and organising your stay in Leipzig.
+It covers a list of topics concerning aspects of living and working in Leipzig and information about the responsible authorities and institutions.

-The Guidelines for Hiring Foreign Staff in the Public Service document provide information about the different steps you need to take in order to work in Germany as a scientist in the public sector.
-They explain in detail the documents required for you to be hired and what to pay attention to regarding these.
+The Guidelines for Hiring Foreign Staff in the Public Service provide information about the different steps you need to take in order to work in Germany as a researcher in the public sector.
+It explains in detail the documents required for you to be hired and what to pay particular attention to.
+Please make sure to bring your legalised/apostilled documents if you need to apply for a residence permit in Leipzig (this applies especially to birth and marriage certificates as well as diplomas).
+Otherwise, the process of applying for a residence permit will take much longer.

-Please also look at our FAQ section in order to get answers to questions about everyday life in Leipzig as well as intercultural questions about Germany in general.
+Please also look at our FAQ section for answers to questions about everyday life in Leipzig as well as intercultural questions about Germany in general.

 If you have any specific questions, please contact your research establishment or university/college.